 \section{Conclusions}

-In summary, we investigate the specific heat of the multiband superconductors KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13) single crystals and the overdoped non-superconducting single crytal with $x$ = 0.17.
+In summary, we investigate the specific heat of the multiband superconductors KCa$_2$(Fe$_{1-x}$Ni$_x$)$_4$As$_4$F$_2$ ($x$ = 0, 0.05, 0.13) single crystals and the overdoped non-superconducting single crystal with $x$ = 0.17.
 We observe the obvious specific heat anomalies at $T_c$ of 33.6 K and 28.8 K for the samples with $x$ = 0 and $x$ = 0.05, respectively.
-For the low-energy excitations, the magnetic field induced specific heat coefficient of the two samples increases quickly with the increasing field below 2 T, but shows a slow down and rough linear behavior above 2 T. Using the mixture of one Debye mode and two Einstein modes and the reference of the non-superconducting sample, we successfully extract the contribution of phonon specific heat and the electronic specific heat of the superconducting state.
+For the low-energy excitations, the magnetic field induced specific heat coefficient of the two superconducting samples increases quickly with the increasing field below 2 T, but shows a slow down and rough linear behavior above 2 T. Using the phonon contribution of specific heat of the non-superconducting sample as a reference, we successfully extract the electronic contributions of specific heat for the superconducting samples.
 By carefully identifying different fits of various pairing wave functions, we prefer the model with two $s$-wave gaps and an extended $s$-wave gap with large anisotropy.
 All the information above suggests that at least one anisotropic superconducting gap with deep gap minima exists in this multiband system.
-By Ni doping, the $T_c$ decreases due to the impurity scattering effect and the fitted large $s$-wave gap becomes smaller, and the extended $s$-wave gap becomes larger due to the enlargement of electron pockets.
+By Ni doping, $T_c$ decreases due to the impurity scattering effect, resulting in a decrease in the large $s$-wave gap, while the extended $s$-wave gap increases due to the enlargement of electron pockets.
 The general properties of the gap structure do not have a clear change with doping.
-Moreover, we calculate the condensation energy of the three samples, and find that it satisfies an empirical relation $U_0 \propto {T_c}^n$ ($n$ = 3-4) proposed earlier, which is inconsistent with the traditional BCS framework.
+Moreover, we calculate the condensation energy of the three superconducting samples, and find that it satisfies an empirical relation of $U_0 \propto {T_c}^n$ ($n$ = 3-4) proposed earlier, which is inconsistent with the traditional BCS framework.